viktorijavy/portfolio-bot-frontend/README.md

 1. Share function.

 Todos
+- Create customizer component
+- create two components for customerizer form and customeizer presentation
-Basic react inputs bound to component presentation on the lft keep the presenetation mudular, since we must create html from it later proof of concept: react rendering in the backend
+- Basic react inputs bound to component presentation on the lft keep the customizer presentention mudular, since we must create html from it later
+- proof of concept: react rendering in the backend
-optional: create pdf
+- optional: create pdf